-When a custody dispute involves very young children, either the parents or a court will decide where they live.
-As children get older, however, they may prefer to live with one parent or the other.
-Many states require courts to consider a child's preference when determining parenting time arrangements.
+When parents divorce or separate, the parents must reach an agreement or a judge will decide where the couple's children will live.
+Older children may prefer to live with one parent over the other.
+Depending on the child's maturity, a judge can consider a child's wishes when determining parenting time arrangements.

-This article will explain how a child's preference may impact custody decisions in Florida.
-If you have additional questions about the effect of a child’s custodial preference after reading this article, you should consult a local family law attorney.
+This article explains how a child's preference impacts custody decisions in Florida.
+If you have additional questions after reading this article, you should consult a local family law attorney for advice.

 Even though a judge may consider a child's stated preference, the court doesn't have to base a custody decision solely on the child's opinion; the judge simply needs to consider it along with all the other factors that are relevant to custody.